By far the best advice is to stick close to the measurements of your current glasses until you gain the confidence to experiment a little.

 The complexity of the lens and the coatings required (e.g. tinting the lenses) can add up to 3 days to the process.

 Although we use 2 lens laboratories they are both very busy.

 On completion your glasses are shipped via Australia Post Express Parcel Post

-Please be assured that we are working as quickly as possible to get your new glasses to you so all things being equal you should have your glasses in around 2 weeks from the date of order.
+Please be assured that we are working as quickly as possible to get your new glasses to you so, all things being equal, we expect delivery between 9 and 17 business days (weekends and holidays not included) from the date of order.

 Tinting of Prescription lenses is a manual process after the lens has been crafted.
 This, along with complex Multifocal lenses can take longer to complete and deliver.